SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/view-addresses.md

 # List email addresses

-If you want details of the email addresses that have been registered, select **Knowledge Base** &gt; **E-mail addresses**.
+If you want details of the email addresses that have been registered, select **Knowledge Base** > **E-mail addresses**.
 This takes you to the **E-mail addresses** screen, which contains e-mail addresses in a folder structure that you can create yourself.
 See [Administrate e-mail address folders][1].

 * To create a new e-mail address, see [Create e-mail addresses][2].
 * To edit an existing e-mail address, click the name in the list.
 See [Create e-mail addresses][2].